-The sampling, preservation, handling, and analytical methods used shall conform to the test procedures published in 40 C.F.R.
+The sampling, preservation, handling, and analytical methods used shall conform to the test procedures published in Title 40 of the Code of Federal Regulations (C.F.R.)
 Part 136.

-The permittee shall use sufficiently sensitive test procedures (i.e., methods) approved under 40 C.F.R.
-Part 136 for the analysis of the pollutants or pollutant parameters specified in Condition I.A. above.
+The Permittee shall use sufficiently sensitive test procedures (i.e., methods) approved under 40 C.F.R.
+Part 136 for the analysis of the pollutants or pollutant parameters required under this Section.

 Samples shall be representative of the volume and quality of effluent discharged over the sampling and reporting period.
 All samples are to be taken during normal operating hours.
 The Permittee shall identify the effluent sampling location used for each discharge.
+A description of the effluent sample location is included in Condition I.I.2.